 Although the end product is never exactly the same once fat has been replaced, many fat substitutes produce delicious and moist end products.
 In addition to lower fat content, many of the ingredients used to replace fat also add more fiber, vitamins, minerals, and protein.
 Use these fat-free or low-fat ingredients as replacements for the fat in your next recipe!

-Pureed Fruit or Vegetables: Many fruits and vegetables contain pectin, which acts similarly to fat to “shorten” or tenderize baked goods.
+Many fruits and vegetables contain pectin, which acts similarly to fat to “shorten” or tenderize baked goods.
 Unsweetened applesauce, mashed bananas, pureed prunes, or canned pumpkin puree work best as a fat replacement.
 For best results, replace half of the fat in a recipe with an equal volume of pureed fruit or vegetable.
-You can substitute up to 100 percent of the fat, although this may cause greater changes in the texture and flavor.
+You can substitute up to 100% of the fat, although this may cause greater changes in the texture and flavor.

-Ground Flax Seed: The soluble fiber in ground (or “milled”) flaxseed absorbs moisture and forms a gel, retaining moisture and keeping baked goods soft and moist.
-To use ground flax seed as a fat substitute, add 3 Tbsp of ground flax seed plus 1 Tbsp of water for every 1 Tbsp of fat or oil called for in a recipe.
+The soluble fiber in ground (or “milled”) flaxseed absorbs moisture and forms a gel, retaining moisture and keeping baked goods soft and moist.
+To use ground flax seed as a fat substitute, add 3 tbsp of ground flax seed plus 1 tbsp of water for every 1 tbsp of fat or oil called for in a recipe.

 Note: Never substitute low-fat margarine spreads for butter or lard in a recipe.
 These spreads contain a high amount of water, which will seep out as it melts, resulting in a soggy and dense end product.